computationalcognitivescience/lovelace/content/_part_ii/subset.md

 {% endindent %}

 We end Dialogue 1 here.
-At this juncture you can either go online and check out the code that *Formal* made for *Verbal* and run some simulations of your own; or, alternatively, you can continue with reading Dialogue 2.
+At this juncture you can either go [here]() and check out the code that *Formal* made for *Verbal* and run some simulations of your own; or, alternatively, you can continue with reading Dialogue 2.

 ## Dialogue 2: Formalizing inviting guests, again